marghoobsuleman/hashtagcms/readme.md

 ```

 ## Recent change logs [more...](changelog.md)

+#v1.5.1 Changes
+- Sort module parse id to int.
+We don’t need to do that.
+Fixed.
+- Improved routing and logging
+- Added import export  data command
+    - php atrisan cms:exportdata
+    - php atrisan cms:importdata
+- Unique link_rewrite update issue while updating the blog/content when you have multiple platforms enabled; is fixed now.

 #v1.5.0 Changes
 - Frontend: Added additional middleware support for frontend.
 You can add your own middleware in config/hashtagcms.php